On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Generalized robotics equation

 where

 The vector $\Theta(t)=\left(\Theta_h(t)\right)_{h\in\{1,\ldots,10N\}}\in\mathbb{R}^{10N}$ with

-collects the complete set of inertial parameters describing the robotic manipulator. \paragraph{Discussion of restrictions imposed by the model} The model includes time-dependent change of the distributions of mass and thus time dependency of the inertial parameters by means of \begin{itemize} \item $\mathscr{v}_l(x_l,t)\neq 0$ and $\sigma_l(x_l,t)\in(0,1]$ or \item $\dot{\rho}_l(x_l,t)\neq 0$ \end{itemize} for some $x_l\in\mathbb{R}^3$, $t\geq 0$.
+collects the complete set of inertial parameters describing the robotic manipulator. \paragraph{Discussion of restrictions imposed by the model} The model from above includes time-dependent change of the mass densities and thus time dependency of the inertial parameters by means of \begin{itemize} \item internal mass-density redistribution represented by $\mathscr{v}_l(x_l,t)\neq 0$ and $\sigma_l(x_l,t)\in(0,1]$, or \item the addition of mass via $\dot{\rho}_l(x_l,t)\neq 0$ \end{itemize} for some $x_l\in\mathbb{R}^3$, $t\geq 0$.
 However, in order to ensure that the dynamical behavior results as ODE, not as PDE, the distributed quantities $\mathscr{v}_l$, $\sigma_l$ and $\dot{\rho}_l$ that determine the movements of mass-carrying particles relative to their body-fixed frames are modeled as being independent of $z_l,\phi_l$ or their time derivatives.
 This excludes effects like elasticity of the bodies from the model since the time dependency is seen as an external process that might affect the dynamical behavior but is not driven by the movement of the robotic manipulator.

 \paragraph{Kinematics} The kinematics describe how the $N$ bodies interact when their movements are subject to restrictions imposed by the joints of the robotic manipulator.
 To capture this effect, we introduce the generalized coordinates $q(t)=\left(q_k(t)\right)_{k\in\{1,\ldots,n\}}\in\mathbb{R}^n$.
-Since the kinematic chain is \textit{open}, $q(t)$ is a minimal set of \textit{pairwise independent} variables such that a forward kinematic map $F(q,\Theta_\mathrm{kin})\in\mathbb{R}^{6N}$ with
+Since the kinematic chain is \textit{open}, $q(t)$ is a \textit{minimal set of pairwise independent variables} such that a forward kinematic map $F(q,\Theta_\mathrm{kin})\in\mathbb{R}^{6N}$ with